FranciszekPin/cv-generator/README.md

 For realized projects data should be organized in the following format:

 ```
-projects@
+projects$
-link@ link to your project1
+link$ link to your project1
-name@ name of your project1
+name$ name of your project1
-description@ description of your project1
+description$ description of your project1
 ...
-link@ link to your project2
+link$ link to your project2
-name@ name of your project2
+name$ name of your project2
-description@ description of your project2
+description$ description of your project2
-projects@
+projects$
 ```
 Similarly, you can specify technologies, tools, and languages.